 Applications should be made to your home Local Authority for a place at our school.
-The closing date for applications is 15 January 2024.
-If your application is successful your home Local Authority will send you the offer of a place at the school on behalf of the Trust on the first working day on or after 16th April, so in 2023 this will be 16 April 2024.
+The closing date for applications is 15 January 2026.
+If your application is successful your home Local Authority will send you the offer of a place at the school on behalf of the Trust on the first working day on or after 16 April 2026.